Culinary Chef Resume Guide + Tips + Example

 Contact details

 Add your contact information to the top of your resume so hiring managers can contact you.
-As our culinary chef resume sample shows, your contact information must include your full name, city, state, ZIP code, phone number and professional email address.
+As our chef resume sample shows, your contact information must include your full name, city, state, ZIP code, phone number and professional email address.
 If you have a LinkedIn profile and a professional website, add them last.

 Skills